Vungle/coronaplugin-release/docs/vungle/index.markdown

 ### SDK

-When you build using the Corona Simulator, the server automatically takes care of integrating the plugin into your project.
+When you build using the Corona Simulator, the server automatically takes care of integrating the ads plugin into your project.

 All you need to do is add an entry into a `plugins` table of your `build.settings`.

 The following is an example of a minimal `build.settings` file:

 ``````